SharePoint/sp-dev-docs/docs/sp-add-ins/add-ins-and-azure-acs-retirements-faq.md

 ## Can I still perform taxonomy updates?

 Yes, you can still update taxonomy (termsets, terms, etc) when Azure ACS is not used.
 When you configure your Microsoft Entra application using the SharePoint `TermStore.ReadWrite.All` permission (delegated or application) when you want to use the CSOM taxonomy APIs.
 It's recommended to use the Microsoft Graph taxonomy API, for that one you need the Microsoft Graph `TermStore.ReadWrite.All` permission (delegated or application).
 See the [Microsoft Graph documentation](https://learn.microsoft.com/en-us/graph/api/resources/termstore-set?view=graph-rest-1.0) for more details.

+## Can I still add OOB apps when I'm using the "classic" site contents page?

+When you're using the classic "Site Contents" page (_layouts/15/viewlsts.aspx) and you click on "add an app" the list off apps you can add will be a mix of OOB apps (e.g. Document Library, Custom List, Form Library) and possibly installed SharePoint Add-Ins.
+When SharePoint Add-Ins retire this page will still list the OOB apps and these OOB apps can still be added to the site.

+## Are SharePoint CSOM or SharePOint JSOM part of this retirement?

+No, both CSOM and JSOM stay working after Add-Ins and Azure ACS have been fully retired.
+When applications are updated/rewritten we do recommend to use Microsoft Graph and SharePoint REST as APIs for client side code.
+For server side code the recommendation is to use Microsoft Graph, SharePoint REST or SharePoint CSOM.
+If there's a Microsoft Graph API then that should be used in favor of SharePoint REST/CSOM, use the latter for the cases where there's no Microsoft Graph API yet.